pellepelster/solidblocks/doc/content/cloud/design/_index.md

 #### Diff to Resources

-The changed resource from the diff are then created or modified to achieve the desired state from the model.
+The changed resources from the diff are then created or modified to achieve the desired state from the model.

 ### Provisioning Methods